Everything in business has a cost, right? To run yours, you’ll be paying for:

 But you can’t haphazardly track this stuff.

-This is what Qualtrics gives you.
+This is exactly what Qualtrics offers.